This post was originally published on February 7, 2016 and updated August 4, 2020.

 Each student is provided with his or her own separate environment instance via a simple URL link that is sent to them prior to the start of the class.
 The link is a single-use token, granting access to one environment that is a private copy of the base “blueprint” saved in the platform.
 The instructor and student can alter or customize each environment post-creation without fear of interfering with other environments.

 During class, the instructor has full access to all of the student environments via the split-screen instructor console where student engagement can be observed in real-time.
-Additionally, an instructor can view the students’ virtual environments as they work, identify issues if a student is lagging, monitor usage, including use of collateral, applications and sessions, and access a student’s machine for guided “hands on” work, also known as “over the shoulder”.
+Additionally, an instructor can view the students’ virtual environments as they work, identify issues if a student is lagging, monitor usage, including the use of collateral, applications, and sessions, and access a student’s machine for guided “hands on” work, also known as “over the shoulder”.

-With the “over the shoulder” feature, the experience of the virtual training course is similar to a real-life course where students can raise their hand (in this case their virtual hand) if they have any questions and chat with the instructor in a private message or a classroom chat.
+With the “over the shoulder” feature, the experience of the virtual instructor-led training software course is similar to a real-life course where students can raise their hand (in this case their virtual hand) if they have any questions and chat with the instructor in a private message or a classroom chat.
 If a student requests assistance during a session, the instructor is able to easily access the student’s environment and assist.
 Unlike web conferencing tools, here there is no need to grant privileges or share screens.
-The instructor can drill down into a selected student’s lab and provide personal assistance to questions and problems, all from his or hers own terminal.
+The instructor can drill down into a selected student’s lab and provide personal assistance to questions and problems, all from his or her own terminal.
 Moreover, the instructor can suspend/resume each student’s environment and can even advance the student to the next level, if needed.

-A snapshot is a copy of an entire computing environment, including every server, configuration and application.
+A snapshot is a copy of an entire computing environment, including every server, configuration, and application.
 The instructor can ‘take snapshots’ at any time of an individual student’s environment, or of the whole class in a single action.
 This is a tremendously powerful tool that lets the instructor roll back the student’s working environment to a previous point, something that can be invaluable if a student has corrupted their system environment and configurations.

 Additional uses for the snapshot tool include freezing the session at the end of a course, ready for next time, or introducing pre-built scenarios for students to work on as exercises, such as planting a problem that needs to be resolved.
 Once the exercise is completed, the class can continue where they left off.